Watch “Peec AI Product Walkthrough” on YouTube

 Step 3: Understanding your dashboard

-Your Overview dashboard shows three key areas once your prompts start running (within 24-48 hours): Your task: Navigate to Overview.
+Your Main Overview dashboard shows four key areas once your prompts start running within 24 hours.
+You can toggle between Classic and New to see different layouts.
+In the Classic Overview.
 Here you can see:- Visibility graph: Percentage of chats mentioning each brand over time.

-- Brands: Where you stand with visibility, sentiment, and position scores compared to competitors.
+- Brands: Where you stand with visibility, share of voice, sentiment and position scores compared to competitors.

-- Top sources: Which websites AI platforms reference across your prompts (split by source types and domains).
+- Source distribution: Which websites AI platforms reference across your prompts (split by source types and domains).

 - Recent chats: Latest AI responses (toggle to see chats with all your tracked brands or just yours).